 Musaddique M, 27, also from Kerala, said he wants to return home as he sees no point waiting around and looking for a job.

-According to travel agents and social workers, there are several more such stranded visitors in the UAE, the paper said.
+According to travel agents and social workers, the paper said there are several more stranded visitors in the UAE.

 Saifuddin Chappan of Travel House said the company is also receiving calls every day from people asking when the rules will change.